What is data validation? What is data profiling?

 What is data transformation?
 Definition, types and benefits

-Data transformation is the process of converting data from one format -- such as a database file, Extensible Markup Language document or Excel spreadsheet -- into another.
+Data transformation is the process of converting data from one format -- such as a database file, Extensible Markup Language document (XML) or Excel spreadsheet -- into another format.

 Transformations typically involve converting a raw data source into a cleansed, validated and ready-to-use format.
-Data transformation is crucial to data management processes that include data integration, data migration, data warehousing and data preparation.
+The main purpose of transforming data is to improve its quality to make it more usable for enterprise decision-making.

 • Integration.
 Integration unifies data elements from different data sets, such as combining two different databases.
-This ensures the indexes and values for every data element are the same, enabling easier, more accurate analytics.
+This ensures the indexes and values for every data element are the same, which supports easier, more accurate analytics.

 • Aggregation.
 Aggregation combines data in different ways to make it more manageable and easier to use.
 For example, daily data can be aggregated to represent weekly, monthly or quarterly averages.

 • Normalization.
-Normalization guarantees that data elements use the same scale or format.
+Normalization is a way to standardize data to improve its usability and minimize errors.
+It aims to guarantee that all data elements use the same scale or format.
 For example, if one data set uses three digits of precision and another data set uses only two digits of precision, normalization requires that all data is processed to two or fewer digits of precision so that all data is represented the same way.

 • Discretization.
-Discretization makes data more discrete, breaking it into finer or more detailed elements.
-This can make larger data sets easier to analyze.
+Discretization makes data more discrete, breaking it into finer or more detailed elements or buckets.
+This can make larger data sets easier to analyze and help users extract more detailed insights from the data set.

 • Feature engineering.
 Feature engineering, sometimes called data enrichment, creates new data elements or features from existing data elements and is frequently applied to enhance data used to train machine learning models.